paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-008-national-telecommunications-and-information-administration.md

 (3) **Relocation or sharing costs defined**

-  (A) *In general* — For purposes of this section and [section 928 of this title](./chapter-008-national-telecommunications-and-information-administration.md#section-928), the term “relocation or sharing costs” means the costs incurred by a Federal entity in connection with the auction of spectrum frequencies previously assigned to such entity or the sharing of spectrum frequencies assigned to such entity (including the auction or a planned auction of the rights to use spectrum frequencies on a shared basis with such entity) in order to achieve comparable capability of systems as before the relocation or sharing arrangement.
+  (A) *In general* — For purposes of this section and [section 928 of this title](./chapter-008-national-telecommunications-and-information-administration.md#section-928), the term “relocation or sharing costs” means the costs incurred by a Federal entity in connection with the auction of spectrum frequencies or the sharing of spectrum frequencies (including the auction or a planned auction of the rights to use spectrum frequencies on a shared basis with such entity) in order to achieve comparable capability of systems as before the relocation or sharing arrangement.
 Such term includes, with respect to relocation or sharing, as the case may be—

     (i) the costs of any modification or replacement of equipment, spares, associated ancillary equipment, software, facilities, operating manuals, training, or compliance with regulations that are attributable to relocation or sharing;